Best party speakers 2024 for all budgets, chosen by our expert audio reviewers

 (Image credit: JBL)

-The best party speakers are perfect for house parties, garden parties, beach parties… you get the idea.
-Whether you're making new friends or hanging out with old ones, party speakers enable you to get that party atmosphere without having to haul around a massive sound system that'll get the cops called on you – though some can go very loud.
+The best party speakers are perfect for house parties, garden parties, back-to-school parties, beach parties… you get the idea.
+Whether you're making new friends at college or reuniting with old ones, party speakers enable you to get that party atmosphere without having to haul around a massive sound system that'll get the cops called on you – though some can go very loud.

 The best party speakers we're choosing are basically the biggest and bolder options among the best Bluetooth speakers, designed to deliver punchy, room-filling sound – and many of them can be teamed up with others in stereo pairs or in some cases, as part of a multi-speaker setup.
 Because many of them are now dust- and waterproof, they're ideal for a beach party and can survive being thrown or accidentally knocked into a swimming pool too – if you need a smaller option that what we've picked here, though, we have a separate guide to the best waterproof speakers.